Maths is important.

 What does a lesson look like?

-First up, we sit down together and watch the lesson on the DVD.
+First up, we sit down together and watch the lesson online.
 They’re usually under five minutes, and explain the current work clearly, with examples and humour that the kids tend to enjoy.

 Then we do the work.
 The student book has six double-sided worksheets for each lesson.
 The first three worksheets, A-C, practice the new skill.
 The next three, D-F, mix the new skill with review.